Paper size: Elongated sizes

-These drawing paper sizes have been adopted by ANSI/ASME Y14.1M for use in the United States, alongside A0 through A4 and aloongside inch-based sizes.
+These drawing paper sizes have been adopted by ANSI/ASME Y14.1M for use in the United States, alongside A0 through A4 and alongside inch-based sizes.

 International envelope and insert sizes

 DIN 5008 (previously DIN 676) prescribes, among many other things, two variants, A and B, for the location of the address field on the first page of a business letter and how to fold the A4 sheet accordingly, so the only part visible of the main content is the subject line.

 International raw sizes

 ISO 5457 specifies drawing paper sizes with a trimmed size equal to the A series sizes from A4 upward.
-The untrimmed sizes are 3 to 4 cm larger and rounded to the nearest centimeter.
+The untrimmed sizes are 3 to 4 cm larger and rounded to the nearest centimetre.
 A0 through A3 are used in landscape orientation, while A4 is used in portrait orientation.
-Designations for preprinted drawing paper include the base sizes and a suffix, either T for trimmed or U for untrimmed sheets.
+Designations for pre-printed drawing paper include the base sizes and a suffix, either T for trimmed or U for untrimmed sheets.